General Information

 Detached abutment cap with plain corroded rebars

-The concrete reinforcement consists of plain rebars, which have corroded over time.
+The concrete reinforcement consists of plain rebars, which are corroded.
 Due to the longitudinal plain rebars (two of them marked above), the abutment cap is still connected to the abutment.

 • What are some possible failure reasons?